AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - ptr
      - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by writing to a memory buffer.
+   * - ``pnm:bigendian``
+     - int
+     - If nonzero, the PNM file is big-endian (the default is little-endian).
+   * - ``pnm:binary``
+     - int
+     - nonzero if the file itself used the PNM binary format, 0 if it used ASCII.
+The PNM writer honors this attribute in the ImageSpec to determine whether to write an ASCII or binary file.
+       Float PFM files are always written in binary format.
+   * - ``pnm:pfmflip``
+      - int
+      - If nonzero, the PFM (float) file is flipped upside-down (the default is flipped).

 **Custom I/O Overrides**